Tokens with Meaning: A Hybrid Tokenization Approach for Turkish: Results and Analysis

 Despite employing significantly smaller vocabulary sizes, the proposed tokenizer demonstrated better linguistic segmentation.
 With a vocabulary of 32,768 tokens and 11,144 unique tokens used during evaluation, it balanced generalization and expressiveness more effectively than models such as \texttt{gemma-2-9b} and \texttt{aya-expanse}, which rely on vocabularies of over 255,000 tokens.
 These large-vocabulary tokenizers, rooted in frequency-based subword segmentation, tend to fragment morphologically rich expressions and introduce ambiguity in downstream tasks.
-In contrast, the morphological awareness of the \texttt{turkish\_tokenizer} enables semantically coherent token formation and more consistent syntactic parsing.
+In contrast, the morphological awareness of TurkishTokenizer enables semantically coherent token formation and more consistent syntactic parsing.

-Although the total token count generated by the proposed tokenizer (707,727) exceeds those of the other models—for instance, \texttt{aya-expanse} produced 434,526 tokens—this increase is offset by gains in interpretability and linguistic fidelity.
+Although the total token count generated by the proposed tokenizer (707,727) exceeds those of the other models-for instance, \texttt{aya-expanse} produced 434,526 tokens-this increase is offset by gains in interpretability and linguistic fidelity.
 High TR~\% and Pure~\% scores suggest reduced reliance on spurious subword splits and improved preservation of morphosyntactic structure.
-This is particularly beneficial for tasks such as syntactic parsing, translation, summarization, and question answering, where semantic consistency across tokens is essential.

-These findings support the hypothesis introduced in \cite{bayram_tokenization_2025}, which argues that high linguistic alignment in tokenization correlates strongly with downstream model performance in morphologically rich and low-resource languages.
+These findings support the hypothesis introduced in \cite{bayram_tokenization_2025}, which argues that high linguistic alignment in tokenization correlates strongly with downstream model performance.
 While conventional subword tokenizers may suffice for high-resource languages like English, they exhibit clear limitations in Turkish unless informed by morphological structure.
 The results presented here highlight the effectiveness of combining rule-based linguistic analysis with subword strategies to produce tokenizers that are both accurate and efficient in morphologically complex settings.

 To illustrate the linguistic fidelity of different tokenization strategies, we present a qualitative comparison using the Turkish sentence:

 \textit{"Atasözleri geçmişten günümüze kadar ulaşan anlamı bakımından mecazlı bir mana kazanan kalıplaşmış sözlerdir."} \\ (“Proverbs are fixed expressions passed down from the past to the present that acquire a metaphorical meaning in terms of their significance.”)